HELOC Rates: 2024 Averages, Credit Limits and APRs

 What is a HELOC?

 A HELOC, or home equity line of credit, allows homeowners to convert the equity in their home into accessible cash.
-This equity, which is the portion of the home you own outright, increases as you pay off your mortgage and as the property’s value rises.
-With a HELOC, you can transform a part of this equity into a flexible credit line, providing funds that are available for use as needed.
+This equity, which is the portion of the home you own outright, increases as you pay off your current mortgage balance and as the property’s value rises.
+With a HELOC, you can transform a part of this home equity into a flexible credit line, providing funds that are available for use as needed.

 How does a HELOC work?